Acting

 • Three short (500 characters or less) written responses to these questions: (1) Why do you feel called to be an actor, (2) Tell us about a work of theatre you've seen that has impacted or influenced you, (3) Tell us about something (other than acting) that you are especially passionate about.

-Deadline to submit recorded audition and supplemental material is 11:59pm on February 1, 2024 (Pacific Standard Time).
+Deadline to submit recorded audition and supplemental material February (Pacific Standard Time).

-Live, online callbacks are expected to take place virtually in March 2024.
+Live, online callbacks will take place in March.
 We will create as flexible a schedule as possible to accommodate various time zones.
 Details will be announced once the list of applicants receiving a call-back has been finalized.

 Step 3 – Callbacks